platformps/GLAB-370.4.1-The-Enchanting-Premiere-of-FlaskMagic/README.md

 The Flask development server will start running.

 ### Step 8: Submit Your FlaskMagic

-- Take a screenshot or provide a description of the Flask application running on your computer.
+- Take a screenshot and provide a description of the Flask application running on your computer.
-- Submit the screenshot or description as instructed by your instructor.
+- Submit the screenshot as instructed by your instructor.

 Congratulations!
 You have successfully installed Flask, set up a virtual environment, and created a magical Flask application.
 Enjoy the journey into the world of FlaskMagic!